Hong Kong reopens beaches, Beijing relaxes quarantine rules

-Hong Kong had closed water sports venues amid an outbreak of the highly transmissible omicron variant but has been tailing off restrictions as new case numbers fall.
+Hong Kong had closed water sports venues during an outbreak of the highly transmissible omicron variant, but has been reducing restrictions as cases decline.
 Deaths from COVID-19 have fallen from a high of almost 300 per day in March to zero in recent days.

-Restaurants are also allowed to seat up to eight customers to a table and masks will not be required during outdoor exercise.
+Restaurants are also allowed to seat up to eight customers per table — up from four previously — and masks will no longer be required during outdoor exercise, a change that’s important to organizers of group sporting events.

+“Business will go up, three generations of a family can sit down and eat together,” said So, as carts piled high with steaming bamboo baskets of savory dumplings circulated through the packed dining room.
+Already, bookings have more than doubled since the relaxed seating policy was announced, he said.

 A further round of easing is scheduled to begin May 19, when bars and clubs will be allowed to reopen and restaurants in the southern Chinese city will be permitted to serve customers until midnight.

-China has maintained its hardline “zero-COVID” approach but has imposed less onerous restrictions on the capital than in other cities such as Shanghai, where millions were placed under strict lockdown.
+China has maintained its hard-line “zero-COVID” approach but has imposed less onerous restrictions in Beijing than in other cities such as Shanghai, where millions were placed under strict lockdown.

 Beijing will now require arrivals from overseas to quarantine at a hotel for 10 days, followed by another week of home isolation.